lucasvienna/blogfolio/src/data/posts/empire-pt1.md

 Many exceptions later, I've got a basic protocol buffer that doesn't care about word boundaries and is essentially a complex `[u8]` wrapper.
-I did learn a lot about lower level memory manipulation, and had a lot of bouncing sending small messages between two threads.
+I did learn a lot about lower level memory manipulation, and had a lot of fun bouncing small messages between two threads.

 For now, the Empire source is private on GitHub.
 I plan on open-sourcing it once a v0.1.0 is somewhat stable and very, very basic gameplay can be achieved.
 I don't even have a client written